Appalachia (landmass): Pholidosauridae

-Only one species of Pholidosauridae is known to have lived in Appalachia; Terminonaris whose remains have been unearthed in Texas and Kansas.
+Only one species of pholidosaurid is known to have lived in Appalachia; Terminonaris whose remains have been unearthed in Texas.
+Kansas, and Minnesota.

 Pterosaurs

 Pterosaur fossils, mostly similar to Pteranodon and Nyctosaurus, have been unearthed in Georgia, Alabama and Delaware.
-On a similar note, azhdrachid remains, which belong to Arambourgiania, have been unearthed in Tennessee.
+On a similar note, azhdarchid remains, which belong to Arambourgiania, have been unearthed in Tennessee.
+Azhdarchid remains have also been unearthed in North Carolina.
 There have been a number of specimens of pterosaurs unearthed in areas that were a part of Appalachia during the time that the Western Interior Seaway had divided North America into two landmasses.
 Fossils of Appalachian pterosaurs have also been unearthed in Kansas and Texas.
-Pteranodontidae seem the most common groups of pterosaurs in Appalachia and represented by five species: Pteranodon, Nyctosaurus, Geosternbergia, Dawndraco, and Alamodactylus.
+Pteranodontidae seems to be the most common group of pterosaurs in Appalachia and is represented by five species: Pteranodon, Nyctosaurus, Geosternbergia, Dawndraco, and Alamodactylus.
 Members of the Ornithocheiridae and Anhangueridae are represented by Aetodactylus and Cimoliopterus respectively.

 Choristodera

-The remains of indetermine choristoderans have turned up in the Navesink Formation; the only known genus of choristodere during the Late Cretaceous was Champsosaurus.
+The remains of indeterminate choristoderans have turned up in the Navesink Formation; the only known genus of choristodere during the Late Cretaceous was Champsosaurus.
 As a whole Appalachian choristodere fossils are very rare, speculated to the result of the lack of a suitable cold freshwater environment as seen in Laramidia at similar latitudes; the animals are speculated to have been more common at higher latitudes and altitudes.

 Mammals

 Several types of mammals are also present in Ellisdale and in both of the Carolinas.
 The most common are ptilodontoidean multituberculates, such as Mesodma, Cimolodon and a massively-sized species.
 The sheer diversity of species on the landmass, as well as the earlier appearance compared to other Late Cretaceous locales, suggests that ptilodontoideans evolved in Appalachia.
 Metatherians are also known, including an alphadontid, a stagodontid, and a herpetotheriid.
 Unlike ptilodontoideans, metatherians show a lesser degree of endemism, implying a degree of interchange with Laramidia and Europe.
-Research in this area has revealed that theTaeniolabidoidea mammals can trace their origins here and that there were several species of multituberculates endemic to Appalachia.
+Research in this area has revealed that the Taeniolabidoidea mammals can trace their origins here and that there were several species of multituberculates endemic to Appalachia.
 Eutheria fossils, most notably molars, have also been unearthed in Mississippi.
 It is possible that they belong to a creature rather reminiscent to Protungulatum.
-The genus Alphadon as well as other members of the Allotheria family have had their remains unearthed in New Jersey.
+The genus Alphadon as well as members of the Allotheria family have had their remains unearthed in New Jersey.